-- Develop metrics sufficient to monitor the process and outcomes of these recommendations. - Train staff on motivational interviewing. - Consider creating a SIMP at the health care system or collaborating with one to ensure access to intensive, multimodal treatment options when indicated.
+- Develop metrics sufficient to monitor the process and outcomes of these recommendations. - Train staff on motivational interviewing. - Expand access to specialty providers through the use of E-consult or TelePain services. - Consider creating a multidisciplinary pain treatment program, such as SIMP, at the health care system or collaborating with one to ensure access to intensive, multimodal treatment options when indicated.
 This can be a helpful venue for patients being tapered off opioids. - Academic Detailing.
 Academic detailing can offer support to primary care providers to help gain confidence in managing patients on chronic opioid therapy.
-These one-on-one conversations with a senior clinician can offer general knowledge on related principles as well as guidance and validation on challenging cases. - Hub and spoke.
-Hub and spoke models for opioid use disorder treatment can expand access to medications for opioid use disorder and also offer support and guidance to primary care providers managing patients with addiction.
+These one-on-one conversations with a senior clinician can offer general knowledge on related principles as well as guidance and validation on challenging cases.